Blog

 Since the landscape is always changing, we surveyed 400+ U.S. consumers* to explore how consumers are feeling towards shopping and spending this year.
 Despite the advancements of e-commerce and technology in retail, we found that in-store experiences are far from dead.

-When asked what would incentivize them to shop in store, the clear leading factors were sales or discounts (67%), which is especially important to Gen X (74%) and Boomers (73%), followed by getting what you need faster (52%).
+When asked what would incentivize them to shop in shop, the clear leading factors were sales or discounts (67%), which is especially important to Gen X (74%) and Boomers (73%), followed by getting what you need faster (52%).

 Of course, proximity and accessibility to retailers, time, stage of life, etc. could all be variables that play into these perspectives.
 But the key take-away for all retailers is the importance of understanding these diverse consumer preferences and adapting strategies accordingly to meet their online and in-store needs.